 Local Search Engine Optimization (SEO)

 I began implementing SEO techniques to their idle website in June of 2019.
-I eliminated duplicate content, added keywords to the title, image, and meta tags, implemented codes and compressed images to help rank the website higher in Google’s search results.
-Off-page, I built links around the web with consistent information across over 100 local listings and reached out to website owners to get our company seen more often around the web.
+I eliminated duplicate content, added keywords to the title, image, and meta tags, implemented codes, and compressed images to help rank the website higher in Google’s search results.

 Results: Online Traffic